breanna-n-harris/Harris-lab-website/content/publication/Harris_Stress_Hypothesis_2020/index.md

 ---
-title: "Corrigendum to “Stress hypothesis overload: 131 hypotheses exploring the role of stress in tradeoffs, transitions, and health” [Gen. Comp.
-Endocrinol.
-288 (2020) 113355]"
+title: "Stress hypothesis overload: 131 hypotheses exploring the role of stress in tradeoffs, transitions, and health"
 authors:
   - admin
 author_notes: